jcavieresg/htps/README.md

 and the same for $\texttt{Makevars}$.

 5. Compile the "htps" library using "Rcpp" of R.
+6. Run the "htps.R" example to reproduce the results.